Imagine getting paid to do what you love.

 Enquire at PADI for more details on specialities.

-This isn’t always as important as many make out.
+This isn’t always as important as many make out, but it can help in certain locations.

 Your experience can help put you in good stead.
-If you sell yourself and your experience to the centre, they may offer extra benefits or up the commission and overall salary.
+If you sell yourself and your experience to the dive center, they may offer extra benefits or up the commission and overall salary.
 All of your diving and working experiences could come in handy

 How to Earn More When Diving?